HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

 **Embed lifecycle hooks**

-The Haiku Player also exposes lifecycle hooks for embedded components, which you can hook into in order to gain access to your component's _programmatic_ API (see below).
+The Haiku Core also exposes lifecycle hooks for embedded components, which you can hook into in order to gain access to your component's _programmatic_ API (see below).

 ```
 <MyHaiku